 What Are Normal Testosterone Levels for Men?

-Testosterone is the primary sex hormone in men.
+Testosterone is the primary male sex hormone.
 It regulates your sex drive, your ability to put on muscle, sperm production, and more.
 Testosterone is primarily produced in the testes, which ramp up production of the hormone as puberty approaches.
 They keep pumping it out at a decent clip until your mid-30s, when T levels naturally start to decline.

 Testosterone is measured in nanograms per deciliter (ng/dL) and levels fluctuate with age, says Calvert.
 T peaks in your late teens and early twenties, with healthy levels between 300 and 1,200 ng/dL.